by Cat, May 2009 (Photo and tart by Cat)

 10/2/18: Although I’ve made the 10″ version many times before starting this blog, it has been a few years since the last time because I’ve been on a keto dietary plan, so I decided to record this test.
 First I prepped 5 large, ripe, Bartlett pears (from my tree) in 1 ½ cups water and juice of 1 lemon, simmering 2015 min before adding 2 Tbsp local honey for another 5 in of simmer.
 Into fridge overnight.
 Will boil down syrup next day, while tarte bakes.
 Then prepared 10“ presoak crust as written, using whole wheat flour.
 Next day: pressed crust into quiche pan, and arranged pears over.
 Custard: warmed scant 1 cup milk; beat 2 small-medium yolks with ¼ tsp stevia and 2 Tsp flour; very thick mix – probably should have added a third yolk or some of the whites, but didn’t.
 Had to use immersion blender to get the flour mix to break up in the warmed milk.
 Poured custard over pears; just enough left to fill a custard cup with ½ leftover pear.
 Baked 20 min at 400° F; added custard cup (set in water) and baked 20 min more; tarte tested done so removed to cool, but custard cup needed another 5 min.
 Syrup: simmered about 35 min, then let cool a bit before pouring over tarte and custard cup.
 Result: Tasted custard cup – delicious but custard is clumpy.
 Tasted the tart (next day): very good; clumpy custard not noticeable.
 Next Time: use larger eggs (or if small, add a 3rd yolk or include some of the whites).

-10/12/18: Made as before except for custard and adding a small extra pear.
-Crust: Usually I use regular whole wheat flour but I bought some Bob’s Red Mill brand whole wheat pastry flour to use.
-Otherwise as written but saved part of the crust for a small tart using my small, round Pyrex baking pan for the extra pear (instead of a custard cup).
-Pears: Cooked 6 pears, halved as written.
-Then realized I had missed a small very-ripe small pear, so cooked it in 1¼ cup water with 3 drops lemon juice and 1 tsp honey, then added the reduced syrup to that for the 6 pears.
-Custard (to fill quiche pan and smaller pan), increased milk to 1 cup + 2 Tbsp, used 2 medium egg yolks plus a bit of the whites, enough to mix better with 2 Tbsp plus ½ tsp flour and ¼ tsp stevia.
+10/12/18: Had 7 large pears and 1 much smaller and very ripe pear, so decided to use the larger ones for tarte in 10″ quiche pan, and small one for tart in my small Pyrex baking pan.
+Crust: Used Bob’s Red Mill brand whole wheat pastry flour (instead of regular whole wheat).
+Saved part of the crust for the small tart.
+Pears: To the cooking water mix, I added 1¼ cup water, 3 drops lemon juice and 1 tsp honey to accommodate the small tart.
+Arranged over crust in the 2 pans.
+Custard (for both tarts), increased milk to 1 cup + 2 Tbsp, used 2 medium egg yolks plus a bit of the whites, enough to mix better with 2 Tbsp plus ½ tsp flour and ¼ tsp stevia.
 Added a bit of warmed milk and mixed, adding more warmed milk a couple times until the flour was well mixed into the liquids.
 Added rest of milk and mixed again, then poured over the pears in the two pans.
-Bake: Into 400° F oven at 11:30.
+Bake: Into pre-heated 400° F oven at 11:30.
 Set timer for 35 min (instead of 40) to test the smaller pan; it is done so I removed it to cool.
-Set timer for another 5 minutes (about 42 min total) to test the quiche pan.
-It was done so removed it to cool.
+Removed quiche pan 5 minutes later (total 40 min for quiche pan).
 After both had cooled about 10 minutes, I poured the reduced pear syrup over both.
 Result: First, it is not clumpy; I attribute this to mixing the milk into the egg/flour mix a little at a time, rather than the other way around, and also to adding a bit of the egg white to the yolks for more liquid, since one of the eggs is smaller than the other.
 I updated the recipe method with this info.
 Crust is thinner because I used part of it for the smaller tarte.
 This is delicious.
 I kinda miss the thicker crust, but the custard is much creamier and the taste fabulous.

 Pear-Hazelnut Tart Variation